ni/nimble/specs/labels-and-localization/README.md

 Other notes:
 - We don't expect to need mixed content (i.e. other than simple strings), so attributes should be sufficient (vs. slots)
 - If the page was automatically translated by something like Google Translate, the attributes on the i18n providers don't get translated.
 However we think this is OK because the expected usages of the labels (button content, slotted content, etc) would get translated.
+- We may want to provide a description along with each English string, to aid in translation.

 The current set of known labels for Nimble is shown below: